najnesnaj/pinetime-zephyr/README.md

 File should be on github, not sure if it will work...

 ### Copy
-suppose you already have ../work/zephyr installed copy /app to ../work
+suppose you already have ../work/zephyr installed,

+copy /app to ../work
 ### Build
 west build -p -b native_posix_64 oswatch